CINCINNATI — If it feels like Interstate 75 has been under construction for years, that’s because it has.

 But the road toward those safety improvements comes with hazards, and Cunningham said crashes along the construction sites are a consistent problem.
 Even though crews try to strategize their major restrictions by scheduling heavy work and closure at night and around major events, a WCPO analysis of local traffic crash data showed the two locations with the highest crash density in Cincinnati sit along the path of construction:

 Interstate 75 between Marshall and MLK/Hopple

 215 - crashes 2012-2014

 The stretch between Findlay Street and the Western Hills Viaduct also saw 205 crashes in that time, according to ODOT data.

 Ultimately, though, "a lot of [the crashes] are preventable," according to Cunningham, who pointed to distracted driving combined with limited space to maneuver along the stretch as a primary cause of crashes.

-And no list of I-75 construction woes would be complete without mentioning the Hopple Street overpass collapse that killed a construction worker and injured a driver in January.
+And no list of I-75 construction woes would be complete without mentioning the Hopple Street overpass collapse that killed one driver and one construction worker in January.

 Despite the hurdles, Cunningham said his agency is focused on completion.
 "That's our goal," he told WCPO.
 "We will work to make sure if funding becomes available we can continue on.
 We're not stopping because we don't have construction funding."